Randomization

 - What are other examples of time-related factors that could be a problem when using an alternating allocation sequence?

-- How would you convince a colleague that an "unbalanced-looking" random allocation is actually more desirable than a balanced allocation sequence?
+- How would you convince a colleague that an "unbalanced-looking" random allocation is actually more desirable than a non-random balanced allocation sequence?